Skip to main content

 Thirty-Four

 Kim awakes and hears noise coming from somewhere.
 She goes into Clare's room and sees her asleep and obviously dreaming, whispering that someone is coming and cannot be stopped.
-Kim goes back to back but struggles to get back to sleep.
+Kim goes back to bed but struggles to get back to sleep.
 Some time later, Clare goes into her mother's room and stares at her sleeping.
 She doesn't go back to sleep that night.

 Thirty-Five